jkb-novak-birne/image-annotator-lib/README.md

 ## Example Usage (CDN)

-Include the library in your project using a CDN:
+Include the library in your project using jsDelivr:

 ```html
 <!DOCTYPE html>